johron/pues/README.md

 - `run`?: Table of shell commands
 - `marked`?: Files where '%{name}' should be replaced with project name
 - `dependencies`?: Project dependencies
+    - Table with name as the package manager name
+        - `command`: The command to install with the package manager
+        - `packages`: Table with the packages to be installed

 ## Example Point
 ```json